 Finally a strange near silence falls over the trees as the last light ebbs away, just the background cartoon sounds of the geese settling in the near silence.
 I’ve been concentrating so hard on the whole thing I’ve forgotten I’ve got a camera, stopped upping settings to counter the massing darkness.
 It’s too dark to deal with properly, my eyes are making their own sensor noise now.
 I can make out the preening and manoeuvring turning to a readiness in the cold air.
 Suddenly they still, then shuffle and then the whole of the copse starts to take flight.
 I can barely see it, it’s almost more of a feeling, a sense of living movement, streams of them lifting up from every treeline all heading into the ancient Kjarr between the church tower and the broads where they will roost – A black gang rushing headlong into the darkness in front of the stage.

 The noise returns, with my back to the two oaks I sense as much as I can see the swirling mass above the final resting points, tens of thousands of birds, dipping, turning and dropping, a flickering sense of revelation in the dark, themselves like a shoal of fish as they turn wing-side on then vanishing again into black dots in the blur.
 Thousands vie for the best places; the safest, warmest most secure spots.

 I’m suddenly struck by the tape head of time moving.
 These birds have probably been converging on this spot for as long as man has stood here and watched and they’ve eyed man back; me, the birders, the Home Guard in the OP, the station master, wherrymen, wildfowlers, peat cutters, The traders and settlers on the ridge.
 It continues to be watched, as old as the landscape.

 *Widely pronounced Beacham, particularly in these parts.

-Read better stuff about it here from Mark Cocker.
+Read other stuff about it here from Mark Cocker.